HANIN003/team-populator/README.md

 ## Credits
 Nicole Wallace, GitHub: nicolewallace09

 ## Tests
-Run `npm test` to run Jest for tests on constructors.
+Run `npm test` to see tests run using Jest.